Windswept, Book 3 in The Airborne Saga

-Where to buy:
+Where to find Windswept:

-The first chapter is as follows:
+The first three chapters are as follows:

 ISBN 13: 9781481870825

-Where to buy:
+Where to find Windswept:

-The first chapter is as follows:
+The first three chapters are as follows:

 Her time running short and the likelihood of being caught keeping her nerves on edge, Avery hurried.
-She spread her fingers wide with hands open, and posed both arms out in the air in front of her.
+She held both arms out in front of her and spread her fingers wide.
 Cross-legged on the carpet floor, she summoned.
 The magic didn’t come easily or quickly.
 Hotness burned through her veins, prickling her skin from the inside out, but did little to manifest tangibly in her hands.